List of Christian denominations by number of members: Protestantism – 0.800–1.1 billion

-Protestantism is the second largest major group of Christians by number of followers.
-In 2025, the World Christian Database reported 629 million historic Protestants and 409 million Independent non-denominational Pentecostals.
-Estimates vary from 0.6 to 1.1 billion, or between 24% and 40% of all Christians.
+Protestantism is the second‑largest major group of Christians by number of followers.
+In 2025, the World Christian Database reported 629 million historic Protestants, 409 million Independents, and 151 million unaffiliated Christians, collectively referred to as broad‑sense Protestantism.
+Estimates vary from 628 million in the narrow sense to 1.2 billion in the broad sense, representing between 24% and 45% of all Christians.
 The main reason for this wide range is the lack of a common agreement among scholars as to which denominations constitute Protestantism.
 For instance, most sources include Anabaptism, Anglicanism, Baptists and non-denominational Christianity as part of Protestantism.
 However, widely used references like the World Christian Encyclopedia, which has been documenting the changing status of World Christianity over the past 120 years, classifies Independent Christians or non-denominational Pentecostals as a separate category from Protestantism.
 Moreover, Protestant denominations altogether do not form a single structure comparable to the Catholic Church, or to a lesser extent the Eastern Orthodox communion.
 However, several different comparable communions exist within Protestantism, such as the World Evangelical Alliance, the Anglican Communion, the World Communion of Reformed Churches, the Baptist World Alliance, the World Methodist Council and the Lutheran World Federation.
 Regardless, 900 million is the most accepted figure among various authors and scholars, and thus is used in this article.
 Note that this 900 million figure also includes Anglicans, Anabaptists, Baptists, as well as multiple other groups that might sometimes disavow a common "Protestant" designation, and would rather prefer to be called, simply, "Christian".
 According to Mark Juergensmeyer of the University of California, "popular Protestantism" (that is to say all forms of Protestantism with the notable exception of the historical denominations deriving from the Protestant Reformation) is the most dynamic religious movement in the contemporary world, alongside resurgent Islam.